Translation of mRNA to proteins involves the complete

 Differences between Eukaryotic and Prokaryotic Translation

-Prokaryotic initiation begins with the ribosomal recognition of the ribosome binding site on the mRNA. while eukaryotic initiation begins with the ribosomal recognition of the 5' 7-methylguanosine cap.
+binding site on the mRNA. while eukaryotic initiation begins with the ribosomal

-The initiator codon can be either GUG or AUG for prokaryotes while In eukaryotes the initiator codon is always AUG.
+•The initiator codon can be either GUG or AUG for prokaryotes while In eukaryotes the initiator codon is always AUG.

 Transcription and translation can occur simultaneously in prokaryotes, this are completely different processes in eukaryotes and rarely occur at the same time.